tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 So, we split the content of the `StringLiteral`, which is in `path.node.value`, make each character a `StringLiteral`, and combine them with `BinaryExpression`.
 Finally, we replace the `StringLiteral` with the newly created node.

-...and that's it!
-Except, we ran into Stack Overflow:
+...And that's it!
+Except, we ran into Stack Overflow 😅:

 ```
 RangeError: Maximum call stack size exceeded